-As consumers we can all make a positive impact on the environment and on society by being a bit more thoughtful about how we choose to spend our money.
-This means looking for products that have the least impact on the environment and the most positive impact on the people who created it.
+We can all make a positive impact on the environment and on society by being a bit more thoughtful about how we choose to spend our money.
+This means looking for products that have the least impact on the environment and the most positive impact on the people who created them.

-TEA & COFFEE: An easy place to start is looking at the tea and coffee provisions you and your team buy for work.
-Make the switch to Organic, Fairtrade or locally sourced versions – and don’t forget any milk, sugar or biscuits that you get as well.
+Make the switch to organic, Fairtrade or locally sourced versions – and don’t forget any milk, sugar or biscuits that you get as well.

 The Sustainable Development Unit have some great guidance for sustainable procurement – read more here.